Violin 1

 Outside of music, Chloe enjoys cycling and dance.

 Dennis Liu started playing music with the piano, achieving ABRSM Grade 8.
 At the age of 9 he transitioned to the clarinet, and currently studies under Jonathan Cohen, after having learned from Tracy Ma for 2 years.
-Dennis has passed ABRSM Grade 8 in clarinet with Distinction and is preparing for the LRSM exam in 2025.

-He currently also serves as the concertmaster of the North Shore Youth Symphonic Winds, a multi-award-winning concert band.
+Dennis currently serves as the concertmaster of the North Shore Youth Symphonic Winds, a multi-award-winning concert band.
 With this ensemble, he has contributed to performances at prestigious festivals, including the Matamata Music Festival, where the band was one of three to receive a Gold Award.
 The band has also earned numerous Gold Awards at the New Zealand Concert Bands Association Festival and received a Silver Award in 2024.
+In August 2024, Dennis won the Most Outstanding Soloist award at the NZCBA, distinguishing himself among School Student, Open, and Tertiary level competitors.

 Music has always been an indispensable part of Joy’s life.
 She started learning piano at the age of 4.
 When she was 11 she attended a symphony concert, performed by the China Philharmonic Orchestra, which deeply inspired her and sparked her fascination with orchestral music.
 That experience led her to decide to learn the bassoon.
 She feels incredibly fortunate to have been selected as a bassoonist for AYO 2025.